 Collaborate with Olin

 Olin is more than just a laboratory for innovation in engineering education on our own campus.
-We are also a “collaboratory,” dedicated to co-designing transformational educational experiences with and for other institutions.
+We are also a “Collaboratory,” dedicated to inspiring, enabling and equipping transformational educational experiences with and for other institutions.

 The Olin Collaboratory Summer Institute provide participants from around the country and around the world with the opportunity to conceive and catalyze change in engineering education.
 Apply today.